tsegayeh/InsightsFromFitBitData/Readme2.md

 #### Prepare
 A dataset of 18 tables of Fitbit’s Fitness Tracker Data, in “.csv” format, was downloaded from Kaggle website, https://www.kaggle.com/datasets/arashnic/fitbit, on April 14, 2022.
 #### Process
-Each of the 18 tables was was read into R programming software and reviewed.
-Tables that were selected for analysis were cleaned and processed.
-More tables were created as a result.
+Each of the 18 tables was read into R programming software and reviewed.
+Among the 18 original tables, _seven_ tables were selected for analysis and these were cleaned and processed, as a result of which _Twenty_ more tables were created.
 The list of original and created datasets is shown <b>[here](https://github.com/tsegayeh/InsightsFromFitBitData/blob/main/DataProcessing.PNG)<b />.
+The complete code used to review and process the original data is presented in